Sahiep/aml-hands-on-lab/labs/0_setup/setup.md

 Learn more about how to [create a workspace for Azure Machine Learning with Azure CLI](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace-cli).

-## Setup AzureML workspace using Python SDK
+## Review --- Setup AzureML workspace using Python SDK

 Python script for AzureML Workspace setup